zzzprojects/docs/eval-expression.net/pages/getting-started/overview.md

 ---
 Title: Getting Started with C# Eval Expression | C# Expression Evaluator
 MetaDescription: Learn about what the C# Eval Expression library is and what is an expression evaluator.
 Learn how to evaluate string code dynamically and why you should do it.
-LastMod: 2024-03-22
+LastMod: 2025-07-04
 ---

 # Overview

 ## What is the C# Eval Expression library?

 The C# Eval Expression library is the most powerful and flexible expression evaluator you can find.
-It supports nearly all the C# languages and gets improved every year.
+It supports nearly all the C# language and gets improved every year.
 The library also has multiple built-in logic to make it easier on your side to work and evaluate C# dynamic expressions.

 Do not worry if that is still unclear because we will explain and cover more about what this library can do in this getting started section.
 But in a simple example, it allows you to do something like this: